ABOUT

 Many first-gen college students have high aspirations, yet, little guidance and resources to help them reach their goals.
 Particularly, there is a need for post-college graduation support, such as career and graduate school preparation, information, and opportunities.
 The lack of guidance and resources leaves many fist-gens not adequately prepared for life after college, as a result, they are disadvantaged in society after many years of hard work in high school and college.
 From a societal perspective, there is an enormous amount of unmet potential that could be utilized to advance the nation in every field.
 From a social justice perspective, every individual deserves an equal opportunity to reach their full potential and their aspirations.

-My name is Dr. Guerrero, a proud immigrant from Mexico, raised in Goleta, CA. I grew up bicultural/bilingual, de allá y de aquí.
+My name is Dr. Guerrero, and I grew up bicultural/bilingual, de allá y de aquí.
 Like many, I had many aspirations, yet there was little guidance and resources to help me reach my goals.
 As I advanced through the higher education system, things increasingly became more unfamiliar to me: the students, the university culture, and the expectations.
 As a result, my journey became progressively challenging and isolating.

 After I began working with high school and college students, I realized my experience in higher ed was more than a result of my personal situation; it was a recurring pattern among first-gen students.
 In addition, the lack of first-gen minoritized students in graduate school and in leadership positions in society was a strong motivator for me to examine issues concerning first-gen students to better understand how we can better serve this population.